-If, during the measurement of a point, the Umpire disturbs or displaces the jack or a boule he will make a decision in an equitable way.
+If, during the measurement of a point, the Umpire disturbs or displaces the jack or a boule he or she will make a decision in an equitable way.

-Article 28 - Boules equidistant from the jack
+Article 29, Boules equidistant from the jack

-When the two closest boules to the jack belong to opposing teams and are at an equal distance from it, 3 cases can apply:
+When the two closest boules to the jack belong to opposing teams, and are at an equal distance from it, 3 cases can apply:

-- 1) If the two teams have no more boules to play the end is dead and the jack belongs to the team which threw the jack at the preceding end. - 2) If only one team has boules at its disposition, it plays them and scores as many points as it has boules closer to the jack than the nearest opponent's boule. - 3) If both teams have boules at their disposition, it is for the team which played the last boule to play again, then the opposing team, and so on alternately until the point belongs to one of them.
+- If the two teams have no more boules to play the end is dead and the jack belongs to the team which had scored the points in the previous end or who had won the draw. - 2) If only one team has boules at its disposition, it plays them and scores as many points as it has boules closer to the jack than the nearest opponent's boule. - 3) If both teams have boules at their disposition, it is for the team which played the last boule to play again, then the opposing team, and so on alternately until the point belongs to one of them.
 When only one team possesses boules, the arrangements set out in the preceding paragraph apply.

-If, after completion of the end, no boules remain within the boundary of the authorised playing area, the end is null and void.
+If, after completion of the end, no boules remain within the boundary of the authorized playing area, the end is null and void.

-Article 29 - Foreign bodies adhering to the boules or jack
+Article 30, Foreign bodies adhering to the boules or jack